7BIndustries/semblage-docs/docs/introduction.md

 Semblage is in alpha at this time, so core features may be missing or broken.
 Use at your own risk.

 The operations available in Semblage have not been annotated with documentation yet, but have been derived directly from their CadQuery counterparts.
-The [CadQuery documentation](https://cadquery.readthedocs.io/en/latest/) can be a stand-in until annotations are available, and will be useful for advanced Semblage usage even after annotations are avaialble.
+The [CadQuery documentation](https://cadquery.readthedocs.io/en/latest/) can be a stand-in until annotations are available, and will be useful for advanced Semblage usage even after annotations are available.

 Here is a list of currently missing features that users may find limiting.
 Each item in this list can be read as a "not yet" item.
 The goal is to implement all of the missing features below over time.